greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 #### <a id="topic50"></a>Example 3

 In this example, column `c1` is compressed using `zlib` and uses the block size defined by the system.
-Column `c2` is compressed with `quicklz`, and uses a block size of `65536`.
+Column `c2` is compressed with `zstd`, and uses a block size of `65536`.
 Column `c3` is compressed using `zlib` and uses the block size defined by the system.
 Note that column `c3` uses `zlib` \(not `RLE_TYPE`\) in the partitions, because the column storage in the partition clause has precedence over the storage parameter in the column definition for the table.

 ```
 CREATE TABLE T3 (c1 int ENCODING (compresstype=zlib),
-                  c2 char ENCODING (compresstype=quicklz, blocksize=65536),
+                  c2 char ENCODING (compresstype=zstd, blocksize=65536),
                   c3 text, COLUMN c3 ENCODING (compresstype=RLE_TYPE) )
     WITH (appendoptimized=true, orientation=column)
     PARTITION BY RANGE (c3) (START ('1900-01-01'::DATE)